 - Core Web Vitals will be a major ranking factor for Google search starting May 2021.
 User Experience (UX) Elements like loading performance, interactive delay, and visual stability need to be optimized.

-- Companies that focus on relevance will capture attention as consumers continue to be exposed to an ever increasing amount of digital advertising.
+- Companies that focus on relevance and inclusivity will capture attention as consumers continue to be exposed to an ever increasing amount of digital advertising.

 Content Marketing Facts